BradNeuberg/Boost.NumPy/README.md

 # Boost.NumPy

+(This fork includes some small changes to allow Boost.NumPy to compile as a universal binary on Mac OS X)

 Boost.NumPy is an extension for Boost.Python that adds NumPy support.

 It is intended as a replacement for the old numeric support in